Package 'stratallo'

 c(x1,,xH)=h=1Hchxhc(x_1,\ldots,x_H) = \sum_{h=1}^H c_h x_h

-subject to
+over R+H\mathbb R_+^H, subject to

-h=1HAh2xhA0=V\sum_{h=1}^H \frac{A^2_h}{x_h} - A_0 = V
+h=1HAh2xhA0=V,\sum_{h=1}^H \frac{A^2_h}{x_h} - A_0 = V,

-xhMh,h=1,,H,x_h \leq M_h, \quad h = 1,\ldots,H,
+xhMh,h=1,,H,x_h \leq M_h, \qquad h = 1,\ldots,H,

-where A0,Ah>0,ch>0,Mh>0,h=1,,HA_0,\, A_h > 0,\, c_h > 0,\, M_h > 0,\, h = 1,\ldots,H, and V>h=1HAh2MhA0V > \sum_{h=1}^H \frac{A^2_h}{M_h} - A_0 are given numbers.
-The minimization is on R+H\mathbb R_+^H. The upper-bounds constraints xhMh,h=1,,Hx_h \leq M_h,\, h = 1,\ldots,H, are optional and can be skipped.
-In such a case, it is only required that V>0V > 0.
+where A0,Ah>0,ch>0,Mh>0,h=1,,HA_0,\, A_h > 0,\, c_h > 0,\, M_h > 0,\, h = 1,\ldots,H, and V>h=1HAh2MhA0V > \sum_{h=1}^H \frac{A^2_h}{M_h} - A_0, are given numbers.

 Usage